Trauma Informed Therapy Approaches

 We’ll discuss your goals and needs during your consultation, and decide together what approach feels like the best fit.Can I start with one and try the other later?

 Yes.
-EMDR and IFS are effective on their own, and can also be combined if and when you’re ready.Is telehealth effective for trauma therapy?
+EMDR, IFS, and Brainspotting are effective on their own, and can also be combined if and when you’re ready.Is telehealth effective for trauma therapy?

 Yes.
-Many clients find online EMDR and IFS sessions just as effective as in-person therapy, with the added convenience of meeting from home.
+Many clients find online EMDR, IFS, and Brainspotting sessions just as effective as in-person therapy, with the added convenience of meeting from home.

 At Rebuilding Together Counseling, we draw from many different therapeutic modalities, including EMDR, IFS, attachment-based therapy, somatic practices, and mindfulness approaches.
 We don’t believe in a one-size-fits-all model of healing.
 Instead, we interweave these methods based on your unique goals, needs, and pace.
 Every client’s story is different, and your therapy should reflect that.